KaingKent/Search-Engine/README.md

 To actually authenticate yourself for GCP, you need to download a credientials key.
 This can be done by following: https://cloud.google.com/docs/authentication/production#auth-cloud-explicit-java

+Put the .JSON file where the .java files and Dockerfile are like how it is in the demo.

-The key's file location should be replaced within the global variables as "credentialKey"
+The key's file name should be replaced within the global variables as "credentialKey"

 For example:
 ```
 credentialKey = "/usr/src/myapp/key.json";
 ```
-Where key.json is the downloaded key
+so replace "key.json" with your file's name

 All the other variables under the "//gcp" comment should also be changed to match your projectID, bucket name, and the location of the files.
 For example: replace the "gs://kek165_project" in
 ```
-[dataLocation = "gs://kek165_project/Data-"]
+dataLocation = "gs://kek165_project/Data-"
 ```

 with your bucket url instead